The Effects of Night-Time Teeth Grinding

 • /

 Teeth grinding, also known as bruxism, is when people clench their jaws and cause their upper and lower teeth to rub together.
-This usually happens while people sleep, which makes the habit difficult to break.
+It usually happens while people sleep, making breaking the habit difficult.
 Bruxism can also occur while awake, although it is most common while sleeping.

-Aside from being a contributing factor to tooth decay and pain, bruxism can even affect bone structure and facial muscles.
-People with severe bruxism sometimes end up breaking teeth or damaging restorative dental work.
+Aside from contributing to tooth decay and pain, bruxism can affect bone structure and facial muscles.
+People with severe bruxism sometimes break teeth or damage restorative dental work.

 If your bruxism is mild, you may not need to seek out treatment.
-In cases where the grinding causes you pain, it’s important to consult your dental care provider.
+When the grinding causes pain, it’s essential to consult your dental care provider.

-If you believe you are suffering from symptoms of bruxism, contact our dental office in NW Calgary today.
+If you believe you are suffering from symptoms of bruxism, contact our dental in NW Calgary today.
 We would be happy to treat any of your smile-related concerns.
-But first, acquaint yourself with everything you need to know about bruxism to determine whether you have this condition.
+But first, acquaint yourself with everything you need about bruxism to determine whether you have this condition.

 The Causes of Bruxism

-Bruxism is actually a modern mystery.
-Doctors don’t really understand what causes bruxism, but many suspect that it is a result of many genetic, psychological, and physical factors.
-Sleep bruxism is thought to be caused by sleep arousal, whereas awake bruxism may be caused by emotions like anxiety or stress.
+Bruxism is a modern mystery.
+Doctors don’t understand what causes bruxism, but many suspect it results from genetic, psychological, and physical factors.
+Sleep bruxism is thought to be caused by sleep arousal, whereas emotions like anxiety or stress may cause awake bruxism.

 Here are some of the symptoms of bruxism: